 The GRAMMY Museum at LA Live presents the history of recorded music and the technologies used to record it, as well as special exhibits on individual recording artists and groups.
 You can also explore the GRAMMY Walk of Fame that circles through and around the entire block, commemorating those who have won GRAMMY Awards from the Recording Academy in the top four award categories.

-The Autry National Center in Griffith Park, in addition to general Western Heritage and art, has a special focus on the history of the Western movie genre and the famous movie cowboys.
+The Autry Museum of the American West in Griffith Park, in addition to general Western Heritage and art, has a special focus on the history of the Western movie genre and the famous movie cowboys.

 The Paley Center for Media

-The Paley Center for Media (formerly the Museum of Television and Radio) in Beverly Hills has a collection of over 150,000 television and radio shows.
-The museum includes props, set pieces, memorabilia, film cells and other artwork from TV shows.
+The Paley Center for Media (formerly the Museum of Television and Radio) in Beverly Hills has a collection representing over 150,000 television and radio shows.
+The museum includes props, set pieces, memorabilia, film cells, and other artwork from TV shows.

-Madame Tussauds wax museum presents wax figures of famous actors and other well-know figures from the early movie and TV days to the present.
-There's not a lot of history to read, but you can get up close an personal with Charlie Chaplin, Marlene Dietrich and a century of historic actors.
+Madame Tussauds wax museum presents wax figures of famous actors and other well-known figures from the early movie and TV days to the present.
+There's not a lot of history to read, but you can get up close and personal with Charlie Chaplin, Marlene Dietrich, and a century of famous actors.

 Most of the movie and TV studios have museums, prop houses and archive exhibits that are only accessible on their studio tour, or for Universal Studios, included with theme park entrance.